Throwing a party for kids does not have to be stressful! Here is a list of easy minute to win it games for kids that are fun!

 Object of the game: Make a candy necklace in one minute.

-We decided to do this as an activity rather than a competition, but you could still do it as a minute to win it game if you would like.
+Once the competition was over, we decided to do this as an activity so everyone could finish up.
 The kids enjoyed making and eating their own individual creations.